Motorcycle battery – Different types & tips to extend life

 Maintenance-free batteries are a newer and more reliable alternative to traditional low-maintenance batteries.
 They require less frequent maintenance and are designed to last longer, making them a good option for convenience and reliability.

-When connecting the battery to a charger, ensure the positive charger lead is connected to the positive battery post and the negative charger lead to the negative battery post.
+When connecting the battery to a charger, ensure the positive charger lead connects to the positive battery terminal, and the negative charger lead connects to the negative battery terminal.
 Unplug the charger or turn it off before disconnecting the leads to prevent sparks.

-Lithium-ion batteries are lighter, have a higher energy density, and offer faster charging times than other types.
+Lithium-ion batteries are lighter, have higher energy density, and offer faster charging times compared to other types of batteries.
 They also perform well at high temperatures and have a longer lifespan, making them a popular choice for modern motorcycles.

 Lead-acid batteries are the most affordable and commonly used type of motorcycle battery.
-They are reliable and work well in varying temperatures.
+They are reliable and function well in a wide range of temperatures.
 However, they require regular maintenance, such as topping up the electrolyte levels.
 They also have a shorter lifespan compared to lithium-ion and other advanced batteries.

-AGM (Absorbed Glass Mat) batteries are lead-acid batteries that use glass mat separators to increase durability and resistance to vibration.
+AGM (Absorbed Glass Mat) batteries are lead-acid batteries that use glass mat separators to improve durability and vibration resistance.
 They are maintenance-free, spill-proof, and have a longer lifespan than traditional lead-acid batteries, making them a popular choice for motorcycles.

-Gel cell batteries use an electrolyte converted into a gel, making them spill-proof and maintenance-free.
+Gel cell batteries utilise an electrolyte that is converted into a gel, making them spill-proof and maintenance-free.
 They perform well in extreme temperatures, resist mechanical damage, and are suitable for driving on rough terrains.
 These features make them a reliable option among motorcycle battery types.

 1. Motorcycle headlight in India – Everything you need to know